Demetrius Rhaney

-Demetrius Rhaney (born June 22, 1992) is a former American football center.
-He was drafted by the St. Louis Rams in the seventh round of the 2014 NFL Draft.
+Demetrius Rhaney (born June 22, 1992) is an American former professional football center.
+He was selected by the St. Louis Rams in the seventh round of the 2014 NFL draft.
 He played college football at Tennessee State, having also played at Ellsworth Community College.

-Early years
+Early life

 A native of Fort Lauderdale, Florida, Rhaney lost his mother, Veronica Dixon to a sudden illness when he was in seventh grade.
 He attended Academy High School in Coral Springs, Florida, before it was shut down, and later Stranahan High School.

 College career

 Because his transcript from Academy was lost, he could not meet NCAA requirements to accept a scholarship offer from Alabama A&M University.
 Instead, he enrolled at Ellsworth CC, and later Tennessee State.

 Professional career

 St. Louis / Los Angeles Rams

-Rhaney was selected by the St. Louis Rams in the seventh round, 250th overall, of the 2014 NFL Draft.
+Rhaney was selected by the St. Louis Rams in the seventh round, 250th overall, of the 2014 NFL draft.
 On June 20, 2017, Rhaney was waived by the Rams.